View Document Text

 Schwab Advisor ServicesTM is Schwab’s business serving independent investment advisory firms like us.
 They provide

-CAP and our clients with access to their institutional broker services (trading, custody, reporting, and related
+CAP and our Clients with access to their institutional broker services (trading, custody, reporting, and related services),

-services), some of which are not typically available to Schwab retail customers.
-Schwab also makes available various
+some of which are not typically available to Schwab retail customers.
+Schwab also makes available various support

-support services.
-Some of those services help us manage or administer our clients’ accounts, while others help us
+services.
+Some of those services help us manage or administer our Clients’ accounts, while others help us manage and

 Services that Benefit Clients